 The Bonds have been authorized and are being issued pursuant to Title 18A, Chapter 24 of the New Jersey Statutes (N.J.S.A.
-18A:24-1 et seq.), a proposal adopted by the Board on November 17, 2009 and approved by a majority of the legal voters present and voting at the school district election held on December 8, 2009 and by a resolution duly adopted by the Board on June 22, 2010 (the "Resolution").
+18A:24-1 et seq.), a proposal adopted by the Board on October 21, 2010 and approved by a majority of the legal voters present and voting at the school district election held on December 14, 2010 and by a resolution duly adopted by the Board on January 20, 2011 (the "Resolution").

-The purpose of the Bonds is to finance various improvements and renovations, including the installation of solar energy panels, at Woodbine Elementary School and the acquisition of the necessary equipment and the undertaking of any associated site work.
-The total cost of the project is \$3,682,665.
-The project will be permanently funded through the issuance of the Bonds, and the remaining \$665 will be made available from other funds of the Board.
-The School District is entitled to receive debt service aid from the State of New Jersey that will equal 58.2661% of the annual debt service due on the final eligible costs of the projects.
-However, debt service aid for the 2011 fiscal year will be reduced by 15%.
-See "Summary of State Aid to School Districts" herein.
+The purpose of the Bonds is to finance various renovations and improvements to the Jordan Road School, New York Avenue School, and Dawes Avenue School and the acquisition of the necessary furniture and equipment as well as the undertaking of any associated site work.
+The total cost of the project is \$5,748,215.
+The project will be permanently funded through the issuance of the Bonds, \$2,304,365 will be funded through grants from the State of New Jersey and the remaining \$850 will be made available from other funds of the Board.